KobeWan-Kenobi/KobeWan-Kenobi/README.md

 ### Hi there 👋
 This is Kobe checking in, over!

-I am edting this file from GitKraken!
+I am editing this file from GitKraken!
 <!--
 **KobeWan-Kenobi/KobeWan-Kenobi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.